 TECHNICAL RESILIENCE:

-A FRAMEWORK FOR A DECADE
+A FIT FOR PURPOSE FRAMEWORK FOR A DECADE

 “How can I integrate a resilient approach to teaching in these times?